13th Frontier Force Rifles

 The 13th Frontier Force Rifles was part of the British Indian Army, and after 1947, Pakistan Army.
 It was formed in 1922 by amalgamation of five existing regiments and consisted of five regular battalions.
+In 1947, it was allocated to the Pakistan Army.

 History

 The 13th Frontier Force Rifles' origins lie in the five regiments of infantry raised in 1849 by Colonel Henry Lawrence, the agent (and brother) of the Governor-General of the Punjab frontier region (John Lawrence, 1st Baron Lawrence) from veterans of disbanded opposition forces after the Second Anglo-Sikh War.
 The regiments were named the 1st, 2nd, 3rd, 4th and 5th Punjab Infantry Regiments and became part of the Transfrontier Brigade (renamed in 1851 the Punjab Irregular Force, known as Piffers).
 A sixth regiment was added in 1865 on re-designation of the Scinde Rifle Corps, which had originally been raised as the Scinde Camel Corps in 1843.
 In 1882, the 3rd Punjab Infantry Regiment was disbanded.

 In the 1903 Kitchener reorganisation of the Indian Army, the regiments were redesignated and were afforded the status of Rifle Regiments: